-Students who are found to be tampering with their settings to attempt to avoid filtering, or who play games during the school day, or otherwise use their devices irresponsibly will face a Level 3 sanction, that is, up to 3 demerits and a detention.
+Students who are found to be tampering with their settings to attempt to avoid filtering, or who play games during the school day, or otherwise use their devices irresponsibly will face a Level 2 sanction, that is, up to 2 demerits and a lunch time detention.
 Parents will be contacted under these circumstances.
 After school, as long as the device settings have not been altered from our IT support partner's defaults, the iPads in particular revert to domestic settings and students are free to use them as they please.
-A second offence will face temporary suspension from College (Level 4).
+A second offence will result in after school detention (Level 3) and a third offence temporary suspension from College (Level 4).